Lumexralph/network-programming-with-go/README.md

 # Network Programming using Go

-This contains all the learnings and some code when study Network Programming with Go, using by that title, written by Jan Newmarch.
+This contains all the learnings and some code when study Network Programming with Go, using by that title, written by Jan Newmarch https://www.apress.com/gp/book/9781484226919.

 ## Contents and Topics Studied